SumitGujariya/SumitGujariya/README.md

 ---

 ### 🌟 **About Me**
-- 💡 Full Stack Developer & AI/ML Enthusiast
+- 💡 Full Stack Developer
 - 🚀 Passionate about building fast, scalable web apps and data-driven projects
 - 🔍 Writing clean, efficient, and optimized code
 - 🎯 Continuously learning new technologies